 Whitaker was a black athlete with natural talent, Sandberg was a hard-working hero

-The white Sandberg looked like the kid next door and enjoyed tremendous popularity in Chicago.
+Sandberg looked like the kid next door and enjoyed tremendous popularity in Chicago.
 The Detroit Tigers were the next-to-the-last team to integrate.
 They did not have a black star until Willie Horton in the mid-1960s.
 When he became the everyday second baseman in 1978 (more than three decades after Jackie Robinson broke the color barrier), Whitaker was just the fourth black player to be a regular for the franchise!
 The city had, and still has, a racial tension that simmers below the surface.
-Granted, Sweet Lou was accepted by many Tiger fans during his career, but there was a feeling that he was the “black fans favorite,” while the white fans (from Detroit’s suburbs) preferred Kirk Gibson, Lance Parrish, or Alan Trammell.
+Granted, Sweet Lou was accepted by many Tiger fans during his career, but there was a feeling that he was the “favorite of the black fans” while the white fans (from Detroit’s suburbs) preferred Kirk Gibson, Lance Parrish, or Alan Trammell.

-Sandberg was given credit for being a hard-working player who worked diligently to improve his game.
+Sandberg was given credit for being a hard-working player.
 “One day I think he’s one of the best players in the National League,” Dallas Green once said, “then the next day I think he’s one of best players I’ve ever seen.”
 Whitaker was knocked for not getting more out of his incredible god-given talent.
 “If he puts his mind to it and works on it every day, Lou can win a batting title.”
 Sparky Anderson said.

 Sweet Lou shared his stardom with a famous double play partner, Ryno stood alone